chrisdfe/blender-scripts/README.md

 # Blender scripts

-A central repository to keep the various blender scripts I've written
+A place to keep the various blender scripts I've written